SPECIAL PRESENTATION: SUNDAY, MAY 6, PASSAGE / PUBLIC LOUNGE 09:00 – 11:00

 The recipe for a great guitar consists of many ingredients – and there isn’t one single path that is right while others would be wrong.
 That is the beauty of our craft – there are countless ways to make fine guitars.
 As an annual gathering of luthiers showcasing some of their best and most inventive work, The Holy Grail Guitar Show has become the place to find out about the state of the art.

-To further stimulate this aspect of the Show we have decided to introduce the concept of a Challenge.
+To further stimulate this aspect of the Show we decided in 2016 to introduce the concept of a Challenge.
 Each year a theme will be proposed as Challenge, around which those exhibitors who wish to do so can join in and engage in a friendly tournament of ideas and craft.
 The idea is to build one (or more) instruments for exhibit at the Show that can be labeled as part of the challenge.
 It is not meant to be a competition, but rather an invitation to the luthiers to try something outside the normal confines and expectations, giving them the freedom to explore new and different aspects of their work.

 The instruments created as part of the Challenge will be presented during the Show with special identification: participating exhibitors will be marked in the catalogue; and while displayed at the exhibitor tables Challenge instruments are identified and described with small signs.

-The wood is in the hood!
+The Wood is in the Hood!

-The Local Wood Challenge
+The Local Wood Challenge 2018

 We can all agree upon this: The usage of many of our favorite tropical wood species has become more and more problematic over the last decades.
 Tropical woods are becoming scarce and are increasingly governed by restrictions on trade.